Charles Jacquin et Cie

 Charles Jacquin et Cie, Inc. (Jacquin's) is a producer, distiller, rectifier, manufacturer, and importer of alcoholic beverages and food products.
 It is a wholly owned subsidiary of Chatam International Incorporated, and is based in Philadelphia, Pennsylvania.
 The company was founded in 1884 by Charles Jacquin, a Frenchman who emigrated to Philadelphia.
 It claims to be the oldest producer of cordials in the United States and the only cordial producer in Pennsylvania.

-In addition to products made at its facilities in Philadelphia, Jacquin's imports from distilleries and ingredient sources it owns in France, China and Poland.
-Jacquin's is the owner, distiller and importer of Pravda Vodka, which is distilled in Poland.
-It is also the manufacturer and importer of St Dalfour Gourmet French brand foods, teas, fine jellies and jams.
+In addition to products made at its facilities in Philadelphia, Jacquin's imports from distilleries and ingredient sources it owns in France and China.
+In 1982, they developed and produced the popular Chambord raspberry liqueur until they sold it to Brown-Forman Corporation in 2006.
+It is also the manufacturer and importer of St Dalfour Gourmet French brand of fine jellies and jams.
 Its products are exported to major countries throughout the world via intermediaries and agents.